 — Glide plate is securely mounted to the trailer frame.

 - Air and electric lines to the trailer.

-— The electrical cord firmly plugged in and secured.
+— Electrical cord is firmly plugged in and secured.

-— The air lines properly connected to the glad hands, no air leaks, and are properly secured with enough slack for turns.
+— Air lines are properly connected to the glad hands, with no air leaks, and properly secured with enough slack for turns.

 — All lines are free from damage.